 In simple terms, a credit score is a measurement of how likely someone is to pay their debts based on how they have handled debt in the past.

-Credit scores are measured by three agencies called credit bureaus: Experian, TransUnion and Equifax.
+A credit bureau measures and checks your credit score.
+The three agencies are Equifax, Experian and TransUnion.
 These agencies use a person’s Social Security number and personal information to track several components of their financing, spending and payment habits.

 The most common credit score is the FICO credit score, which is made up of a combination of scores from the three bureaus.
 These three-digit scores are sometimes referred to as someone’s “FICO score” and fall between 300 and 850 points.